Annual MEDLINE®/PubMed® Year-End Processing (YEP):

 - adjustments to the MeSH® (Medical Subject Headings) or Publication Types (PT) data.

 These corrections result from the NLM Quality Assurance reviews as well as from user reports.
-These maintained citations, along with new citations, are then available to MEDLINE licensees and PubMed users each Tuesday through Saturday.
+These maintained citations, along with new citations, are then available to MEDLINE licensees and PubMed users daily.

 YEP (year-end processing) encompasses more extensive changes to the MEDLINE citations.
 This maintenance is primarily for making changes to the Medical Subject Headings (MeSH) on existing MEDLINE citations to conform to the forthcoming year's version of MeSH, and also involves other global changes such as those to Supplementary Concept Names.